angela-bonato/BachelorThesis/README.md

 # Bachelor-thesis
-In this requisitory it is possible to find the code I wrote for my bachelor thesis titled "Simulation of the internal calibrator of the LSPE/Strip instrument".
+In this repository it is possible to find the code I wrote for my bachelor thesis titled "Simulation of the internal calibrator of the LSPE/Strip instrument".

 In particular, three files are available: